Filing Green Card Applications Online

-According to USCIS, Form I-130 is one of the most widely used forms, and transitioning to online, paperless filing will make their agency “more effective and more efficient.”
+According to USCIS, Form I-130 is one of the most widely used forms, and their transition to online, paperless filing was done in order to make their agency “more effective and more efficient.”
 Online filing often results in quicker and more streamlined case processing.
-However, since online filing is a brand new process for USCIS and it is still being developed, there are many things to take into account when choosing the best way to file a petition.
+However, since online filing is a relatively new process for USCIS and is still being developed, there are many things to take into account when choosing the best way to file a petition.

 There are several reasons why it might make more sense for someone to file a physical copy rather than file online.
 If you’re debating whether to file your petition online or through a physical mailing, here are a few things to consider: